Asian Americans in Houston: Commerce

 In 2002, Asian Americans received about one quarter of loans given in the Houston area by the Small Business Administration.

-By 2020 ethnic Asian bakeries opened in Houston, including those of Taiwanese and Vietnamese backgrounds.
+These small business are a critical part of the local economy as districts like Chinatown and Bellaire Boulevard are major cultural centres that are regularly crowded and generate big revenue.
+They tend to specialise in the food industry, retail as well as the beauty industry.
+Newly, around 2020, ethnic Asian bakeries opened in Houston, including those of Taiwanese and Vietnamese backgrounds that have been a hit.